-- Education Manual that contains essential/regulatory education to be completed: prior to affiliation; as a new hire; and annually thereafter. - c) Performance-Based Competency Assessment The Joint Commission defines competency as a combination of observable and measurable knowledge, skills, abilities, and personal attributes that constitute an employee's performance in order to deliver safe, quality care.
+- a.
+Online For hospital employees, MNH provides annual online courses through HealthStream, the hospital Learning Management System (LMS).
+Employees will be assigned specific annual online training modules that are to be completed by the specified due date and will serve as part of their education/training transcript portfolio.
+See Appendix Table 1.
+Mandatory Education and Training Crosswalk. - b.
+Annual Training and Orientation Manual Agency staff, Contractors, Vendors, Medical Staff, Students/Instructors, and Volunteers receive a copy of the Annual Training and Orientation Manual that contains essential/regulatory education to be completed: prior to affiliation; as a new hire; and annually thereafter. - c.
+Performance-Based Competency Assessment The Joint Commission defines competency as a combination of observable and measurable knowledge, skills, abilities, and personal attributes that constitute an employee's performance in order to deliver safe, quality care.
 Performance-based competency assessments are specific to the employee's role, unit, and job description.
-Mandatory competency-based assessment programs are offered for clinical and clinical support staff in an effort to provide safe and effective patient care at MNH including: - Disease Specific Joint Program\ Training at defined intervals. - Department of Nursing Staff attend mandatory Annual Skills Fair for RN's, Patient Care Associates (PCA), Patient Safety Attendants (PSA), TeleSitters, and OR/OB Technicians. - d) Certifications Clinical and clinical support at MNH staff are also required to obtain advanced certifications (such as BLS, ACLS, PALS, NRP, TNCC, CPI, etc.) based on their role, staff responsibilities, and job descriptions.
-Certifications are offered through the MNH American Heart Association (AHA) Training Center.
-See AHA Policy CEPD-MNH-AHA-01 for additional information. - e) Department Specific Training Specific departments have additional mandatory annual training requirements based on regulatory requirements (i.e. The Joint Commission, Centers for Medicare and Medicaid Services, Department of Health, Office of Civil Rights, etc.) and/ or job description.
+Mandatory competency-based assessment programs are offered for clinical and clinical support staff in an effort to provide safe and effective patient care at MNH including: - · Disease Specific Joint Program Training at defined intervals. - Department of Nursing Staff attend mandatory Annual Skills Fair for RN's, Patient Care Associates (PCA), Patient Safety Attendants (PSA), TeleSitters, and OR/OB Technicians. - d.
+Certifications Clinical and clinical support at MNH staff are also required to obtain advanced certifications (such as BLS, ACLS, PALS, NRP, TNCC, CPI, etc.) based on their role, staff responsibilities, and job descriptions.
+Certifications are offered through the Montefiore American Heart Association (AHA) Training Center.
+See American Heart Association Training Requirement and Certification policy PP-MNH-CLD-01 for additional information. - e.
+Department Specific Training Specific departments have additional mandatory annual training requirements based on regulatory requirements (i.e. The Joint Commission, Centers for Medicare and Medicaid Services, Department of Health, Office of Civil Rights, etc.) and/ or job description.
 These additional educational requirements for staff include the Trauma Program, Joint Center Program, Stroke Program; and may include other department specific training as deemed necessary.
-See Table 1 below for additional information. - f) Seminar/ In-Services Seminar/In-Service training includes continuing education programs, or clinically relevant conferences which are offered to a live audience, and may include contact hours (CE's). - Employees who are required to attend Seminars/ In-services during working hours are compensated for their training time. - If a non-exempt employee attends a mandatory in-service after regularly scheduled work hours, s/he will be paid.
+See Table 1 below for additional information. - f.
+Seminar/In-Services Seminar/In-Service training includes continuing education programs, or clinically relevant conferences which are offered to a live audience, and may include contact hours (CEU, CE's). - Employees who are required to attend Seminars/ In-services during working hours are compensated for their training time. - If a non-exempt employee attends a mandatory in-service after regularly scheduled work hours, they will be paid. - Exempt employees do not receive additional compensation for seminar education, but may take the day as PTO or TRN with Manager/Director approval.

-- Exempt employees do not receive additional compensation for seminar education, but may take the day as PTO or TRN with Manager/Director approval. - 3.
-Education Crosswalk It is the responsibility of all clinical staff at MNH to be familiar with the scope and standards of professional practice.
-LIP's, RN, and other licensed professionals are responsible for ensuring they meet the competencies, knowledge, and practice standards in their respective discipline, service line, and/or specialty areas.
-See Table 1 in Appendix A for the MNH Mandatory Education and Training Crosswalk.
+3. Education Crosswalk - It is the responsibility of all clinical staff at MNH to be familiar with the scope and standards of professional practice.
+Licensed professionals are responsible for ensuring they meet the competencies, knowledge, and practice standards in their respective discipline, service line, and/or specialty areas.
+See Appendix Table 1 for the MNH Mandatory Education and Training Crosswalk.